Heaumer/utils/README.md

 Output to stdout.
 input to stdin by default, single file may be specified.

-The 'u' stands for unicode : length calculated according to utf8.
+The 'u' stands for unicode : string length calculated according to utf8, by skipping continuation bytes.

 # See.c
-Browse directory with left-click in acme (p9p).
+Browse directory with left-click in acme (tested with p9p only): more intuitive and avoid opening that much windows.

 # serve.c, http.sh, mime-types, client.c
 Starts listening on a given port.
 For each new connection,